Enhanced binding of an N-particle system interacting with a scalar field II.Relativistic version: Existence of a ground state

-where $\Ebb_\PPPP^x$ denotes the expectation on a probability space $({\cal D},{\cal B},\PPPP^x)$, and $\pro X$ denotes the $d$-dimensional L\'evy process with the characteristic function $\Ebb_\PPPP^x[e^{iuX_t}]=e^{-t(\sqrt{u^2+m^2}-m)}e^{iux}$. \end{itemize} \end{itemize} We use (EN)(1) for showing spatial exponential decay of the infrared regularized ground state $\gr$, and (EN)(2) in \kak{yy3}.
+where $\Ebb_\PPPP^x$ denotes the expectation on a probability space $({\cal D},{\cal B},\PPPP^x)$, and $\pro X$ denotes the $d$-dimensional L\'evy process with the characteristic function $\Ebb_\PPPP^x[e^{iuX_t}]=e^{-t(\sqrt{u^2+m^2}-m)}e^{iux}$. \end{itemize} \end{itemize} Assumption (EN)(1) is used only to show spatial exponential decay of the infrared regularized ground state $\gr$.
+The second assumption (EN)(2), which is used in \eqref{yy3}, is a crucial assumption for showing the enhanced binding.
+Intuitively a sufficiently strong interaction engages $N$ particles through linear interaction of the quantum field, and consequently the total Hamiltonian can be regarded as $\sqrt{-\Delta} +NV$.
+This intuitive description is justified in this paper.
 (EN)(3) is used to show the continuity of ground state energy of a translation invariant Hamiltonian in Lemma \ref{p=0}.